 It goes without saying that the severity of your injury will play a huge role in determining your concussion settlement amounts.
 If you are going to experience lifelong side effects, you will receive much more than someone who will recover in a matter of weeks.
 To determine the severity of your injury, and consequently how much you will receive, your medical report is the main source of evidence that is used.

 When making a claim for concussion injury compensation, it is important to recognise that it is going to be split into two parts.
 The first part is what is known as general damages.
 This is the amount of money you will receive to compensate you for the pain and suffering you have been subject to.
-This does not merely relate to the physical pain and suffering, but the psychological injuries you suffer as well.
+This does not merely relate to the physical pain and suffering and loss of amenity suffered, but the psychological injuries you suffer as well.
 To determine the exact amount you will receive, the medical report that has been put together by your doctor will be used.
 This will state your injuries, as well as your prognosis, treatment plan, and so on.

 Here at Accident Claims UK, we have the experience and know-how to assist with all types of concussion injury claims.
 This includes everything from workplace accident claims to car crashes and criminal accident claims.
 You can find out more information about the most common concussion injury claims below.